vitos4chitos/University-laboratory-works/Programming/README.md

 # Description
-Laboratory work for 1 year of study.
+Laboratory works for 1 year of study.
 Java Programming Course.